Edit: This post has been updated for accuracy and comprehensiveness.

 – if the underlying stock declines, put option kicks into effect, as a put writer (seller) , I have to buy back the stocks

-– if the underlying stock rises, call option kicks into effect, people will wanna use the call option to buy the stocks at a lower price, as a call writer (seller), I have to sell the stocks at the promised price (strike price)
+– if the underlying stock rises, call option kicks into effect, people will want to use the call option to buy the stocks at a lower price, as a call writer (seller), I have to sell the stocks at the promised price (strike price)

 – (long stock + cash) and short straddle